BerinMadzak/Webshop/README.md

 # Webshop

-You can try the project here: https://webshop-zeta-five.vercel.app/
+You can try the project here: https://webshop-zeta-five.vercel.app/ (might have to wait about a minute for the server to start)

 A Webshop application built with **Node.js**, **Vite** and **React**.
 This is a mockup for an online shop that allows the user to add items to their cart and create orders.